Does it make sense to ditch the 2% inflation target?

 Raising the inflation target also risks damaging the credibility of central banks.
 Particularly the Federal Reserve and the European Central Bank (ECB), whose recent policy reviews indicated a willingness to tolerate inflation overshoots after years of it being below 2%.
 For then perform a volte-face and raise their targets amidst high inflation could give the impression they are not in control and risk de-anchoring inflation expectations beyond the new higher target.

 This is a very slippery slope.
 Particularly as employee bargaining power is high and ought to remain so in the face of ageing populations, anti-immigration sentiment and reshoring efforts.
 Firms might therefore have little choice but to grant worker demands to be compensated for higher inflation.
-Unless productivity growth can keep pace, this risks causing a wage-price spiral would have to be arrested by aggressive Volcker-style policy tightening by central banks.
+Unless productivity growth can keep pace, this risks causing a wage-price spiral which would have to be arrested by aggressive Volcker-style policy tightening by central banks.

-So whilst inflation looks set to be structurally higher this decade than the last, this is far from guaranteed.
+So while inflation looks set to be structurally higher this decade than the last, this is far from guaranteed.
 And if this is the case, supply side reforms are likely to be needed to accommodate it, or else competitiveness and living standards could suffer.
 Also, central banks first need to achieve their existing objectives in a sustainable manner to ensure credibility.
 Until these criteria are satisfied, it is premature to talk about ditching the 2% inflation target.